jbmusso/awesome-graph/README.md

 * [Sparksee](http://www.sparsity-technologies.com/#sparksee) - makes space and performance compatible with a small footprint and a fast analysis of large networks
 * [Stardog](http://stardog.com/) - RDF graph database with OLTP and OLAP support
 * [OrientDB](http://orientdb.com/orientdb/) - Distributed Multi-Model NoSQL Database with a Graph Database Engine
+* [TerminusDB](https://github.com/terminusdb/terminusdb) is an open source graph database and document store.
+It is designed for collaboratively building data-intensive applications and knowledge graphs.
 * [TigerGraph](https://www.tigergraph.com/) - The First Native Parallel Graph capable of real-time analytics on web-scale data

 ### Triple stores